 Ask your doctor if oral steroids are a good choice in your case.

-Occasional use of high-dose corticosteroids is usually well-tolerated.
-But they do have side effects.
+Occasional use of high-dose corticosteroids is usually well tolerated, but these drugs do have side effects.
 Some you’ll feel immediately.
 Others may be the result of repeated or long-term treatments.

 While taking steroids, you may experience a temporary surge of energy that can make it difficult to sleep or even to sit still and rest.
 They can also cause mood and behavior changes.
 You might feel overly optimistic or impulsive while on steroids.